karmaniverous/metastructure/README.md

 - A unifed config file format.

-- A superchanged Handlebars templating engine.
+- A supercharged Handlebars template engine.

 - A CLI that intelligently parses your project configuraton and generates WHATEVER MAKES SENSE from your templates.

-The true magic of Metastructure is in your templates, which really just the code you were going to write anyway... only DRY as a bone and driven by a common config because, at long last, you CAN.
+The true magic of Metastructure is in your templates, which are really just the code you were going to write anyway... only DRY as a bone and driven by a common config because, at long last, you CAN.

 See the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) repo for a working example of a Metastructure project!